Embarking on an old habit is as daunting as beginning a new one.

 Delaying the inevitable only gets me so far and then I’m back to square one, with my fingers hovering over the keyboard and my brain screaming, “Just do it already!”

-This year, I found a rhythm and purpose within my writing and possibly a bit of confidence, as well.
+This year, I found a rhythm and purpose within my writing and quite possibly a bit of confidence, as well.